+\item \textbf{Grassroots coin exchange begets liquidity:} Note that trade is impossible in the scenario depicted in Figure \ref{figure:demo1}.A since everyone prices their goods in terms of their own grassroots coins but no person has other persons' coins.
+This is remedied by mutual credit lines with ensuing liquidity.
+Mutual credit lines are formed by the voluntary exchange of grassroots coins among persons that know and trust each other---family members, friends, peers, and colleagues; a community bank and its members; a corporation and its owners, employees, suppliers, and customers; philanthropic organisations, their donors, and the persons they support; a municipality or local government and its local businesses; federal and local governments; and among sovereign governments.

+Each of the persons in Figure \ref{figure:demo1}.A seems to trust their immediate neighbours, and therefore in Figure \ref{figure:demo1}.B neighbours establish mutual credit lines via grassroots coin exchange: Four coins exchanged among the green and red persons, and three coins exchanged among the green and blue and among the blue and yellow persons, resulting in a total of 20 grassroots coins in circulation.
+Now trade can ensue.
+For example, the blue person may buy a green tea bag from the green person using the green coin it holds, resulting in Figure \ref{figure:demo1}.C.

-\item \textbf{Coin exchange:} Mutual credit lines with ensuing liquidity are formed by the voluntary exchange of grassroots coins among sovereigns that know and trust each other -- family members, friends, peers, and colleagues.
-For example, in a local community of 501 people, if every two people exchange 100 coins with each other, each person will have 50,000 coins of other community members, while issuing and transferring 50,000 of its own coins to others, achieving liquidity of 25,000,000 coins for the entire community based entirely on mutual trust, without any external capital or credit.
-Such liquidity may boost the community's local economy, with the exposure of each community member to any other member initially limited to 0.2\% of their total liquidity.
-Note that a mutual line of credit requires a mutual agreement, the negotiation of which may produce an asymmetric result: A high-liquidity person $p$ may charge a premium for its credit to a credit-less newcomer $q$, by providing less than one $p$-coin for each $q$-coin received.
-Such a premium may turn into a profit for $p$ once the newcomer $q$ establishes independent liquidity, upon which $p$ may redeem its premium coins and remain with a balanced mutual credit; or turn into a loss of the entire credit line provided by $p$, if $q$ disappears after having spent all its $p$-coins before $p$ redeemed any $q$-coin.
-See discussion of creditworthiness (\#\ref{creditworthiness}).
+As a larger example, consider a village with a community of 501 people in which every two villagers exchange 100 grassroots coins each issued.
+As a result, each villager will have 50,000 coins of other villagers, while issuing and transferring 50,000 of their own coins to others, achieving a total liquidity of 25,000,000 coins in circulation in the village, solely based on mutual trust among villagers and without any external capital or credit.
+Such liquidity may jumpstart the village's local economy, with the exposure of each villager to any other initially limited to 0.2\% of the total credit they have issued.

+A mutual line of credit may be asymmetric---and potentially profit-making---if the initial liquidity of the two parties is rather different: A high-liquidity person $p$ may charge a premium for its credit to a credit-less newcomer $q$, by providing less than one $p$-coin for each $q$-coin received.
+Such a premium may turn into a profit for $p$ once $q$ establishes independent liquidity, upon which $p$ may redeem its premium coins and remain with a balanced mutual credit; or turn into a loss of the entire credit line provided by $p$, if $q$ disappears after having spent all its $p$-coins and before $p$ redeemed any $q$-coin.
+See discussion of private banking (\#\ref{private-banker}).